 I have been working in UK forests for the past nine years, making work which explores the complex interrelationship between the landscape and the individual.
 Our understanding of landscape can be seen as a construction in which layers of meaning that reflect our own cultural preoccupations and anxieties obscure the reality of the land, veiling it, and transforming the natural world into an idealization.

-UK forests have been shaped by human processes over thousands of years and include ancient woodlands, timber forestry, wildlife reserves and protected Areas of Outstanding Natural.
-As such, the forest represents the confluence of nature, culture, and human activity.
+UK forests have been shaped by human processes over thousands of years and include ancient woodlands, timber forestry, wildlife reserves and protected Areas of Outstanding Natural Beauty.
+As such, the forest represents the confluence of nature and culture, of natural landscape and human activity.
 Forests are potent symbols in folklore, fairy tale and myth, places of enchantment and magic as well as of danger and mystery.
-In more recent history they have come to be associated with psychological states relating to the unconscious.
+In recent cultural history they have come to be associated with psychological states relating to the unconscious.

-Against this backdrop mywork explores the ways in which identity is formed by the landscapes we live and grow up in.
-Making a variety of temporary and non-invasive interventions in the forest, my work places the viewer in the gap between reality and fantasy, creating spaces which encourage the viewer to re-evaluate the way in which their own relationship with the landscape is formed, the extent to which it is a product of cultural heritage or personal experience, and how this has been instrumental in their own identity.
+Against this cultural backdrop my work explores the fabricated nature of landscape by making a variety of temporary and non-invasive interventions in the forest, which place the viewer in the gap between reality and fantasy.
+Creating this space encourages the viewer to re-evaluate the way in which their relationship with the landscape is formed, and the extent to which it is a product of cultural heritage or personal experience.

 These altered landscapes operate on a number of levels.
-They are a reflection of my personal relationship with the forest, a meditation on universal themes relating to the psyche and call into question the concept of landscape as a social and cultural construct.
-Most importantly they draw the viewer into the forest space, asking the them to consider how their own identity is shaped by the landscapes they live in.
+They are a reflection of my personal relationship with the forest, a meditation on universal themes relating to the psyche and they explore the concept of landscape as a social and cultural construct.